All Episodes

 And if you're a Bernie Sanders voter today, I think you're fired up, Sean.

-You are more resolved than ever to make sure your voice is heard to make sure that what they what they perceive to be the the Barack Obama, Hillary Clinton failures and disappointments and inadequacies for these liberal progressives.
+You are more resolved than ever to make sure your voice is heard, to make sure that what they perceive to be the Barack Obama-Hillary Clinton failures and disappointments and inadequacies for these liberal progressives.

-This guy ran on he's gonna close Guantanamo Bay, he's gonna get out of all the wars, he's going to uh reform health care in a way that every American does better and and likes it.
+This guy ran on he's going to close Guantanamo Bay, he's going to get out of all the wars, he's going to reform health care in a way that every American does better and likes it.

 None of that, of course, has been true.